biodatageeks/sequila/docs/source/quickstart/quickstart.rst

 .. note::

-   If you are wondering what this part ``-e USERID=$UID -e GROUPID=$(id -g)``  is for: It allows the docker container's inside-user to write in mounted volumes with host's user id and group id.
+   If you are wondering what this part ``-e USERID=$UID -e GROUPID=$(id -g)``  is for: It allows the Docker container's inside-user to write in mounted volumes with host's user id and group id.

 Launch bdg-shell
 #################

 Here we will launch bdg-shell which is actually spark-shell wrapped by biodatageeks with some additional configuration.
 So if you are familiar with Scala you will be able to use SeQuiLa right away.

 .. code-block:: bash